-When, in holistic western science, authors talk about natural realities as displaying mind (as e.g. Bateson 1972), they mostly do this in a highly metaphorical way (and often latently referring to the Christian-platonic concept as the "one mind" who has created the visible world as manifestation of "his" transcendent nature).
-In this respect, visible life becomes the downgraded concretion of a higher, mental, level, and only insofar displays mind.
-But animistic thought meets other minds all the time in the world, and it meets them through their bodies, or effects on the own body.
+When, in holistic western science, authors talk about nature as displaying mind (as e.g. Bateson 1972), they do this in a highly metaphorical way.
+They often silently refer to the Christian-platonic concept as the "one mind" out of which the visible world emerged as manifestation of its transcendent nature.
+Viewed from that angle, visible life becomes the downgraded concretion of a higher, mental level, and only insofar displays mind at it is the expression of this higher level.
+This occidental-Christian view which erects a "natural order" in which it always puts the mental aspect higher, and the incarnated, embodied, material dimension lower.
+Even in some romantic conceptions like Ralph Waldo Emerson's transcendentalism, nature (Emerson 2003), the immanent, is a symbol of the transcendent domain.

+Animistic thought is different.
+It encounters other minds all the time, and it meets them through the body.
 It does not need a "theory of mind" in order to recognise and address them.
 It needs to have an experience of aliveness in order to know that this experience cannot be but shared.
-Rationality from an animistic perspective is not the logic of the world's building plan (which can be grasped only be the rational western mind), but is established through distributed acts of self care of an endless number of beings, who need to manage to live together.
+Rationality from an animistic perspective is not the logic of the world's building plan (which allegedly can be grasped only by the rational western mind), but is established through distributed acts of self-care of an endless number of beings, who need to manage to live together.

-It becomes understandable from this juxtaposition of western and indigenous attitudes towards reality, why anthropologists for a very long time got animism wrong.
-They basically found what they expected - folks standing on a less developed rung of the cultural ladder and projecting their ignorance and fears onto the world, hence assuming a host of benevolent or malevolent spirits (aka demons) in everything.
-Animism was coined as a more systematic term for superstition.
-The influential Victorian ethnologist Edward Tylor held that the primitive "endow[s] all things, even inanimate ones, with a nature analogous to his own" (quoted after Bird-Davis 1999: S69).
-This nature, however, for Tylor could only be the dualistic western idea of a spirit (mind) in a body (machine).
+From this juxtaposition of western and indigenous attitudes towards reality, it becomes understandable why anthropologists got animism wrong for a very long time.
+They basically found what they expected - folks standing on a lower rung of the cultural ladder and projecting their ignorance and fears onto the world, assuming benevolent or malevolent demons in everything.
+The term animism was coined in order to yield a more systematic term for superstition.
+The influential Victorian ethnologist Edward Tylor believed that the indigenous human "endow[s] all things, even inanimate ones, with a nature analogous to his own" (quoted after Bird-Davis 1999:S69).
+This nature, however, Tylor could only imagine as the dualistic western idea of a spirit (mind) in a body (machine).
 For the Victorian anthropologist, the animistic world must have seemed a cosmos beset with demons.

-While Tylor blamed "the primitives" to project their personal experience on the non-human world, in truth he was himself projecting his idea of a person (as a mind entrapped in an object, a body) on the experiences, which indigenous people were (are) making.
-As the anthropologist Val Plumwood observes: "Our concepts of rationality have misunderstood and misrepresented indigenous animism in our own dualistic terms.
-Colonial ethnocentrism saw 'animism' as holding that humanoid (often demonic) spirits inhabit and inanimate material objects as seperate drivers, which could be welcomed, influenced or evicted.
+While Tylor blamed "the primitives" to project their personal experience on the non-human world, in truth he was himself projecting his idea of a person (as a mind entrapped in an object, a body) on the experiences, which indigenous people are making.
+As Val Plumwood observes: "Our concepts of rationality have misunderstood and misrepresented indigenous animism in our own dualistic terms.
+Colonial ethnocentrism saw 'animism' as holding that humanoid (often demonic)

+spirits inhabit and inanimate material objects as separate drivers, which could be welcomed, influenced or evicted.
 This ploy enabled them to read our own dualisms back into other cultures, and thus to present this major alternative to reductionism as primitive and anti-rational" (Plumwood in Harvey 2013:449).

-Plumwood's colleague Nurit Bird-Davis (1999) shares this view.
-She sees in animism two fundamental challenges to mainstream western thought, which go in parallel and can be explained from one another: For animistic thinking, a person is not split into mind and body, and the earth is not split into humans and environment.
+Plumwood's colleague Nurit Bird-Davis (1999) identifies in animism two fundamental challenges to mainstream western thought.
+In animistic thinking, a person is not split up into mind versus body, and the earth is not segregated into humans and environment.
 To the great astonishment of anthropologists, indigenous people do not discriminate between "nature" and "culture" (Descola 2013).
-Instead, they feel themselves part of the great society of life.
-Reality is social - but "social" does not mean a contrast to "embodied".
-Social means that all being takes place in relationships.
+Instead, they consider themselves part of the great society of life.
+Reality is social - but "social" does not stand as a contrast to "embodied".
+Social means that being happens through relationships.
+From the animistic point of view, society is not restricted to humans.
+It includes all on an equal footing.